threefoldfoundation/www_threefold_io/content/_index.md

 ---
-title: "Together, we create the future"
+title: "Home"
-description: "Together we expand and create this OurWorld platform, with the purpose to give a better digital life to billions of people.
-OurWorld can provide the alternative to the current too centralized, unsustainable and abused internet.
-Let's go back to what the internet was supposed to be." # quotation marks to allow colons where used
+description: "A global movement together building an open-source, community-driven, decentralized Internet – from the ground up." # quotation marks to allow colons where used
 date: 2018-09-14T21:00:00-05:00
 updated: 2021-02-20T14:40:00-06:00
 draft: false